howion/notes/poems/04-weep.md

 Weep, weep forever more\
 &ensp;&ensp;&ensp;&ensp;Shed those tears

-Tis is a mere demonstration of boredom\
+This is a mere demonstration of boredom\
-Tis is a just a play one cannot withstand
+This is a just a play one cannot withstand

 Choke on your self-hatred\
 &ensp;&ensp;&ensp;&ensp;Make it yours\